In June 2013 we ran a ginseng spraying workshop and we learned as much as the growers did. Ginseng is notoriously difficult to spray:

 - TeeJet®D6-DC45= 0.93 US g/min at 100 psi= ~81° cone

-We did not use nozzle drop hoses (aka drop arms or hose drops) because it has been firmly established that they are absolutely required to achieve under leaf coverage See OMAFRA factsheet 10-079.
+We did not use nozzle drop hoses (aka drop arms or hose drops) because it has already been firmly established that they are absolutely required to achieve under leaf coverage See OMAFRA factsheet 10-079 and this article.

 While there were some complications with setting up the papers for the demo, we observed the following: